hiraokas/ProbeCaptureEnrichmentSequencing_amoA/README.md

 # Probe capture enrichment sequencing of amoA genes

-The scripts were prepared for probe capture enrichment sequencing of amoA genes.

-The official source code repository is at https://github.com/hiraokas/ProbeCaptureEnrichmentSequencing_amoA.
+The ammonia monooxygenase subunit A (amoA) gene has been used to investigate the phylogenetic diversity, spatial distribution, and activity of ammonia-oxidizing archaeal (AOA) and bacterial (AOB), which contribute significantly to the nitrogen cycle in various ecosystems.
+Amplicon sequencing of amoA is a widely used method; however, it produces inaccurate results owing to the lack of a ‘universal’ primer set.
+Moreover, currently available primer sets suffer from amplification biases, which can lead to severe misinterpretation.
+Although shotgun metagenomic and metatranscriptomic analyses are alternative approaches without amplification bias, the low abundance of target genes in heterogeneous environmental DNA restricts a comprehensive analysis to a realizable sequencing depth.
+In this study, we developed a probe set and bioinformatics workflow for amoA enrichment sequencing using a hybridization capture technique.

 The scripts are prepared for the analysis of the study.
 This means that the scripts are not implemented as a stand-alone research software.

 Main script mainScript_amoA.sh and related modules are stored under "src" directory.
 Also, amoA/CuMMO gene sequenecs used in the study are stored in "data" directory.
+The official source code repository is at https://github.com/hiraokas/ProbeCaptureEnrichmentSequencing_amoA.

 ## Code
-The codes are written mostly in shell script.
+The codes are written in shell script and python.

 | File                    | Description |
 ----|----